AI Burnout: When Keeping Up Leaves You Running on Empty

 Can AI burnout affect my relationships?

 Yes.
 Burnout doesn't stay in one lane.
 The exhaustion, irritability, and emotional withdrawal of AI burnout spill over into relationships with partners, family, and friends.
+Our guide on AI-related relationship conflict covers this dynamic in depth.
 If someone close to you has noticed you're "not yourself" or seems frustrated by your constant tech preoccupation, that's a burnout signal worth taking seriously.

 I've been burned out before from regular work.
 Is this the same?

 The core mechanism is the same (chronic stress exceeding your capacity to cope), but AI burnout has a unique challenge: the stressor doesn't have a finish line.
 Regular work burnout might ease when a project ends or you change roles.
-AI burnout's trigger — the pace of AI change — isn't going to slow down.
+AI burnout's trigger — the pace of AI change — shows no signs of slowing down.
 That's why sustainable habits and firm boundaries are even more important than with traditional burnout.

 Key Takeaways